 Start with Non-Disclosure Agreement (NDA) signing — it may help you protect your potentially profitable idea and save your ownership rights untouched.
 At Cleveroad, we always offer this option per the request of our customers.

 How to protect your idea from being stolen?
-If you ask yourself in such a way, check our article about data protection!
+If you ask yourself in such a way, check our article about how to protect your app idea!

 You can also discuss whether their built solutions comply with personal data protection legislation (e.g., GDPR, CCPA, etc.); otherwise, you’ll have to pay a hefty fine.
 Finally, ask them if they use data encryption algorithms, user privacy policies, private information storage, and other methods to protect the entrusted IT concepts.